Malicious Wounding Charges in Virginia

 - causing bodily injury with the intent to maim, injure, disfigure, disable, or kill

 If you are facing these charges, you need a criminal defense attorney who will stop at nothing to defend you and to obtain the best possible result in your case.
-At the Law Office of Shawn M Cline, PC, we are proud to offer outstanding criminal defense against a wide range of charges, including
+At the Law Office of Shawn M Cline, PC, we are proud to offer outstanding criminal defense against a wide range of charges, including violent crimes.

-violent crimes.
 Our founding attorney is a former officer with the Judge Advocate General's Corps who knows exactly what it takes to win a case.
 We will conduct a thorough investigation of your case to ensure that your rights were not infringed upon and develop a personalized, unique strategy geared for success.

-Virginia Beach Malicious Wounding: Aggressive Defense
+Hampton Roads Malicious Wounding: Aggressive Defense

 The prosecution must prove 3 things in a malicious wounding case: